Photo by John Hull

-As the title of this blog makes evident, I do illustration.
-Which I do a lot more of now that it’s raining out most of the time.
-But what else have I done when I’m not doing what I do?
+As the title of this blog makes evident, I often do illustration.
+Which I do a lot more of now that it’s raining outside most of the time.

-The Thing with No Head is one of the animated shorts I created.
-It’s had the widest exposure – seen on Nickelodeon Nicktoons.
-Other shorts have appeared on G4 TV in the USA and on a variety of channels in the UK.
+I later enrolled in the MFA in animation program at UCLA where I made The Thing with No Head.
+This animated short was aired on Nickelodeon Nicktoons and in festivals around the world.
+Other shorts I wrote or directed have appeared on G4 TV in the USA and on a variety of channels in the UK.
 I also developed and sold an online animated show called Hollywood Backlot working with Mondo Media. (see my animation section for samples on YouTube)

-I attended the first year of the MFA in Animation program at UCLA, but left to work at Walt Disney Television Animation as a current production manager.
+I left UCLA after my first year to work at Walt Disney Television Animation as a current production manager.
 I also wrote an essay for The Comics Journal about the future of online animation which later became recommended reading for MIT’s The Future of Broadcasting course.

-I created a comic book called Cenozoic and my work has appeared in the anthology series Periphery.
+I created a comic book called Cenozoic and my work appeared in the anthology comic book series Periphery.
 I have done visual development for animated TV series and feature films.

 I took a children’s book illustration class at Art Center in Pasadena taught by Marla Frazee.
-That class made me realize how much I loved writing and drawing books.
 It was like being a kid again and picking up a clean piece of paper.
-I was hooked.
+That class reminded me how much I loved writing and drawing books.
+The class also gave me the confidence to try sending work out again and to believe I could work in picture books.
 From then on a large part of my work has been geared towards that market.